NLnetLabs/simdzone/SYNTAX.md

 ## Clarification (work-in-progress)

 Historically, master files where editted by hand, which is reflected in the syntax.
-Consider the format a tabular serialization format with some provisions for easier editing. i.e. the owner, class and ttl fields may be omitted (provided the line starts with \<blank\> for the owner) and $INCLUDE directives can be used as templates.
+Consider the format a tabular serialization format with provisions for easier editing. i.e. the owner, class and ttl fields may be omitted (provided the line starts with \<blank\> for the owner) and $INCLUDE directives can be used for templating.

 The format is NOT context-free.
 The field following the owner (if specified) may represent either a type, class or ttl and a symbolic constant, e.g. A